-Teacher can explain (5 mins) background to a few key moments in the War leading up to the last 100 days.
-Teacher to handout student activity sheet (in student package) detailing the cost of war.
-Students to fill in the blanks on casualties from the major battles of WWI, as per sheet while following along with the teacher presentation.
+The teacher can use the presentation to explain (5 mins) the background to a few key moments in the War leading up to the last 100 days.
+He/She can then hand out student activity sheet detailing the cost of war.
+Students are to fill in the blanks on casualties from the major battles of WWI, as per sheet while following along with the teacher presentation.
 Following the presentation and the activity sheet, students must complete a cost-analysis of the War, as per instructions on student handout.
 What did winning the War really cost?
 How many lives were necessary?
 Was it all worth it?
-Students to complete a brief reflection, as per student handout.
+Students are to complete a brief reflection, as per student handout.
 What percentage of RMR men became casualties, lost their lives?
 Teacher can show at the end in the presentation, there is a slide with the link to the Encyclopedia Britannica video clip on the end of the War (3:36mins).

 As per the presentation students have just viewed, the risks, casualties and deaths were enormous in achieving victory.
 The War was fought on the ground, often through difficult, inclement weather and harsh terrain.
 Trench warfare played a pivotal part in Canada’s victory at Vimy Ridge and elsewhere.
 It came at a cost to soldier’s physical and mental well-being.

 Students will now explore what the conditions were like living and fighting in the trenches and try on the soldiers’ kits they carried with them (60 pounds!) to try and understand and perhaps even empathize with Canadian soldiers who experienced this in WWI.

 Teacher to continue presentation: Trench life.
 Presentation contains points below and pictures on trench life.